 Mahomes has had the same trainer since he was 10, and though he didn't focus on football until his sophomore year at Texas Tech, he's known for an uncanny ability to process what's happening around him on the field.
 He also practices every single kind of wild throw he might make in a game.

-But for all his wins, Mahomes says a defeat like the Chiefs' 9-31 Super Bowl loss to the Tampa Bay Buccaneers can be more useful.
+But for all his wins, Mahomes says a defeat like the Chiefs' 9-31 Super Bowl loss to the Tampa Bay Buccaneers in January 2021 can be more useful.

-"People see me on the field playing and winning a lot of football games, and [they see] the contract and the different businesses that I work with, and they think that everything I'm doing is kind of just working out," Mahomes tells CNBC Make It.
+"People see me on the field playing and winning a lot of football games, and [they see] the contract and the different businesses that I work with, and they think that everything I'm doing is kind of just working out," Mahomes says.

-But "I think defeat helps you more than success," he says.
+But "I think defeat helps you more than success," he adds.
 "I just do whatever I can to be better and learn from the mistakes."

-Here, Mahomes talks to CNBC Make It about his mindset on the field, his routine, the advice he would give his younger self and more.
+Here, Mahomes discusses his mindset on the field, his routine, the advice he would give his younger self and more.

 On his game-day mindset: Leave everything on the field